-Field Description 7 ID Indicates the current state of the ID pin on the USB connector 0 Indicates a Type A cable is plugged into the USB connector.
+Field Description 7 Indicates the current state of the ID pin on the USB connector ID 0 Indicates a Type A cable is plugged into the USB connector.
 1 Indicates no cable is attached or a Type B cable is plugged into the USB connector.
-6 ONEMSECEN This bit is reserved for the 1ms count, but it is not useful to software.
-5 LINESTATESTABLE Indicates that the internal signals that control the LINE_STATE_CHG field of OTGISTAT at least 1 millisecond.
+6 This bit is reserved for the 1ms count, but it is not useful to software.
+ONEMSECEN 5 LINESTATESTABLE Indicates that the internal signals that control the LINE_STATE_CHG field of OTGISTAT are stable for at least 1 millisecond.
 First read LINE_STATE_CHG field and then read this field.
-If this field, if this field, if this field, if the value of LINE_STATE_CHG can be considered stable.
+If this field reads as 1, then the value of LINE_STATE_CHG can be considered stable.
 0 The LINE_STAT_CHG bit is not yet stable.
 1 The LINE_STAT_CHG bit has been debounced and is stable.
-4 Reserved This field is reserved.
+4 This field is reserved.
+Reserved This read-only field is reserved and always has the value 0.

+Field Description 3 Session Valid SESS_VLD 0 The VBUS voltage is below the B session valid threshold 1 The VBUS voltage is above the B session valid threshold.
+2 BSESSEND B Session End 0 The VBUS voltage is above the B session end threshold.
+1 The VBUS voltage is below the B session end threshold.
+1 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.

-Field Description

-3 Session Valid

-SESS_VLD

-0 The VBUS voltage is below the B session valid threshold

-1 The VBUS voltage is above the B session valid threshold.

-2 B Session End

-BSESSEND

-0 The VBUS voltage is above the B session end threshold.

-1 The VBUS voltage is below the B session end threshold.

-1 This field is reserved.

-Reserved This read-only field is reserved and always has the value 0.

-0 A VBUS Valid

-AVBUSVLD

-0 The VBUS voltage is below the A VBUS Valid threshold.
+0 AVBUSVLD A VBUS Valid ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 0 The VBUS voltage is below the A VBUS Valid threshold.
 1 The VBUS voltage is above the A VBUS Valid threshold.